 I eventually discovered the non-diet approach, and realized that no amount of therapy or efforts at self-improvement could possibly make restriction “work” —restriction was the root of the problem, and slowly but surely, as I let go of dieting (both physically and emotionally), the intense psychological pull food had over me—including my highly compulsive relationship with sugar—started to fall away.

-If this approach is new to you, I highly recommend picking up a copy of Intuitive Eating, as well as checking out this video training series.
-It’s the best intro to some of the most important ideas I’ve learned on my journey towards healing with food and body), or better yet…go deep in the Stop Fighting Food MASTER CLASS—the most comprehensive training I offer on this subject.
+If this approach is new to you, I highly recommend checking out my free video training series (it’s the best intro to some of the most important ideas I’ve learned on my journey towards healing with food and body), or better yet…go deep in the Stop Fighting Food MASTER CLASS—the most comprehensive training I offer on this subject.
 Click here to check it out.